rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 Now that we have a parser that can match either a run of characters or an argument, we can `repeat` that parser to create a parser that can match a sequence of character-sequences-or-arguments.
 This time, since the input to the repeat parser is a `Interpolator[String]`, the result will be a `Interpolator[List[String]]`.
-In general, unless a higher priority instance of the Repeated typeclass can be found, `repeat` will create a parser that produces a `Seq[A]`;
+In general, unless a higher priority instance of the Repeated typeclass can be found, `repeat` will create a parser that produces a `List[A]`;
 the `Char` to `String` seen before was a built-in higher priority Repeated typeclass instance.

 ```scala